DynamicBiosystems/inSituFocus/README.md

 The demo data used in the operation manual is [here](https://github.com/DynamicBiosystems/inSituFocus/tree/main/inSituFocus_demo_data)

 ## About
-inSituFocus is developed by dynamic-biosystems Co., Ltd. The official website is [www.dynamic-biosystems](http://www.dynamic-biosystems.com/).
+InSituFocus is developed by dynamic-biosystems Co., Ltd. The official website is [www.dynamic-biosystems](http://www.dynamic-biosystems.com/).